-In this tutorial, learn how to use the new Sign & Certify panel for digital signature (sometimes called electronic signature), including the new Time Stamp Document tool.
+In this tutorial, learn how to use the new Sign & Certify panel for electronic signatures, including the new Time Stamp Document tool.

 Lori Kassuba November 4, 2010